saostad/ldap-schema-ts-generator/README.md

 ### Functionalities

-- generate typescript interface each object class
+- generate typescript interfaces for each object class
-- generate enum for supported controls, capabilities, extensions, policies
-- generate relations between classes in json format
+- generate relations between attributes (json)
+- generate graphql schema:
-- generate graphql type for each object class
+  - type for each object class
-- generate graphql basic CRUD resolvers for each object class
+  - basic CRUD operations for each object class
+- generate typescript enum for supported:
+  - controls
+  - capabilities
+  - extensions
+  - policies
+  - structural classes

 ### How to use